New Health Director Vows to Serve Kalaupapa

 Rosen is not a new face to Kalaupapa residents.
 Working with the DOH since 2000, she served as the deputy director for Health Resources Administration from 2005 to 2007 and handled various issues in Kalaupapa, visiting the settlement on a number of occasions.

 “During that time I learned a lot about the community, I met many of the patients, and I really cherish that time,” Rosen said.
 “I’m very thrilled to be back.”

 She resigned from that position and soon after became the DOH chief of the Emergency Medical Services and Injury Prevention System Branch.
-In this position she was responsible for administering a comprehensive emergency medical services system, including 911 ambulance services, trauma system development and community injury prevention.
+In this position she was responsible for buying medical vehicles for sale to keep them in budget and administering a comprehensive emergency medical services system, including 911 ambulance services, trauma system development and community injury prevention.

 Rosen’s experience is vast.
 She has worked as a pediatrician in the emergency and critical care and neonatology departments at the Kapiolani Medical Center for Women and Children from 1985 to 2000.
 Additionally, she has been a faculty member of the John A. Burns School of Medicine since 1987, as assistant and associate professor of pediatrics.

 She said she plans to work for Kalaupapa patients as long as she holds her new position.

 “It’s sad that some of the patients that I knew have since passed but my goal is to do my best for the ones that are still here and also for the legacy,” Rosen said.
 “I’ll do my best in this year, and if given the opportunity to go on longer, then that’s just more time for me to work on the issues that are important to the patients.”

 As director, Rosen said she will make sure there are government officials in the legislature that understand the DOH’s obligation to Kalaupapa.
 She added she urges state employees and administrators to be open and transparent with her to achieve this goal.